Coronavirus digest: German vaccine take-up higher in north | DW | 18.09.2021

 Abdala has become the eighth COVID-19 vaccine approved for use in the Southeast Asian country.

-Vietnam has one of the lowest vaccination rates in the region, with only 6.3% of its 98 million people having received at least two shots.
+Vietnam has one of the lowest vaccination rates in the region, with only 6.3% of its 98 million people receiving two shots.
 The country has reported 667,650 coronavirus infections and 16,637 deaths, the majority linked to the Delta-driven outbreak from late April.

 Cuba has two homegrown vaccines, Abdala and Soberana, that it says are safe and effective.
 Both require three jabs.